shader-park/shader-park-examples/README.md

 Examples using Shader Park as an npm package are listed as folders in this repo with info in each Readme.

-[es6-starter-template](es6-starter-template/): Quick start using shader-park-core and parcel
+[es6-starter-template](es6-starter-template/): Quick start using shader-park-core and vite

+[es6-vite-prebuild-three-template](es6-vite-prebuild-three-template): Recommended for production builds that use threejs and have static shaders

 [es6-three-starter-template](es6-three-starter-template/): Quick start using three.js, shader-park-core and parcel